It’s important to note that a worker’s attitude toward safety can differ from one tool to another.

 3. Don’t use tools that are damaged or have frayed cables.

-4. Use saw blades with a diameter no greater than the tool’s capacity.
+4. Use saw blades with a diameter no more significant than the tool’s capacity.

 4. Know how to align components correctly.